 Operating season: May 15 to October 25, 2020

 This small, open campground, located by the village of Ingonish Beach, is your gateway to fun-filled family camping.
 Just a 10 minute walk to beautiful Ingonish Beach with ocean (supervised in July and August) and freshwater swimming, hiking, tennis courts, soccer field and playground.

-Equipped camping and oTENTiks now available.
-Showers, flush toilets, kitchen shelters with wood stoves, fire places and playground.
+Showers, flush toilets, kitchen shelters with wood stoves, fire places, playground and WiFi hotspot.
 Hiking trails, geocaching and the Highlands Links golf course are nearby.

 During the shoulder season, you can pay at the nearby visitor centre or by self-registration if the centre is closed.